nikkow/node-red-contrib-tahoma/README.md

 The node will output its original `msg.payload` enriched with the result of the expected action. `msg.payload.output` will contain 2 properties:

 * `open`: a boolean.
-Set to true if the device is open, or false othewise
+Set to true if the device is open, or false otherwise
 * `position`: an integer (0-100).
 Set to the position returned by the Tahoma box.

 ## Compatibility